 No. In order to preserve the health of the campus network, individuals are not allowed to connect personal routers or switches to their network port.
 This restriction includes personal wireless devices such as routers, hubs, or switches (a.k.a. access points).
 While these devices are often desirable to individual users, use can interfere with the network and cause large-scale network outages.
 Luther’s wireless initiative aims to provide wireless access to public spaces in residence halls when technically feasible.

 As a general rule, the higher the specifications on a computer, the longer its useful lifespan will be.
-Every year, LIS roll outs new computers to the faculty.
-The above are the technical specs of the machines they’ll be receiving this year.
+Every year, ITS rolls out new computers to the faculty.
+The below are the technical specs of the machines they’ll be receiving this year.
 We hope this gives you an idea of what we think will work for the faculty and maybe an idea of what to purchase for yourself.

 This comes down to a personal choice.
 Personal laptops are not required nor expected.
 A laptop takes up less space and with a wireless card, can be used just about anywhere on campus.
 The cost of a laptop is higher though.
 Desktop computers are cheaper and generally have more power.
 However, you will give up space in your room plus have to purchase a monitor, external keyboard, and mouse.

 Any computer made in the past five years with a 10/100 Mbs Ethernet card will work on Luther’s network.
-Older operating systems such as Windows 95 or 98 or Mac OS 9 or earlier may experience some troubles and are not necessarily supported by the Help Desk.
+Older operating systems such as those prior to Windows Vista and OSX 10.9 are not allowed on Luther's registered network, may experience some troubles and are not necessarily supported by the Help Desk.

 In order to connect to ResNet, all computers must have up-to-date anti-virus software and critical security patches.
 The network will search for and quarantine computers that do not comply.